ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 ![alt text](assets/336.png)
 ![alt text](assets/337.png)

-#### 2. Calculate the die area in microns from the values in floorplan def.
+#### 2. Calculate the die area in microns from the values in floorplan def

 Screenshot of contents of floorplan def
 ![alt text](assets/338.png)
 ![alt text](assets/339.png)

 According to floorplan def

 ```math
 1000\ Unit\ Distance = 1\ Micron
 ```

 ```math
 Die\ width\ in\ unit\ distance = 660685 - 0 = 660685
 ```

 ```math
 Die\ height\ in\ unit\ distance = 671405 - 0 = 671405
 ```

 ```math
 Distance\ in\ microns = \frac{Value\ in\ Unit\ Distance}{1000}
 ```

 ```math
 Die\ width\ in\ microns = \frac{660685}{1000} = 660.685\ Microns
 ```

 ```math
 Die\ height\ in\ microns = \frac{671405}{1000} = 671.405\ Microns
 ```

 ```math
 Area\ of\ die\ in\ microns = 660.685 * 671.405 = 443587.212425\ Square\ Microns
 ```

-#### 3. Load generated floorplan def in magic tool and explore the floorplan.
+#### 3. Load generated floorplan def in magic tool and explore the floorplan

 Commands to load floorplan def in magic in another terminal